 However, true wealth in California was not primarily to be found in precious metal.
 The enduring wealth was in agriculture—especially if a stable water supply could be arranged.
 Consequently, the building of Shasta Dam (1938-1945) could be said to be the defining economic event on the 20th century in Northern California.

-The historic story begins with the various Native American groups, the Wintu, Yana, Achomawi, and Atsugewi tribes.
-They lived comfortably, nurtured by the legendary runs of salmon in the rivers, supplies of acorns harvested on the hillsides, and the abundance of deer and elk in the grasslands.
+The historic story begins with various Native American groups, the Wintu, Yana, Achomawi, and Atsugewi tribes.
+They lived comfortably, nurtured by the legendary runs of salmon in the rivers.
+Each autumn they feasted on acorns harvested on the hillsides.
+They hunted deer and elk in the grasslands.

 In the 1820s mountain men like Jedediah Smith and Peter Skene Ogden led fur trappers into the region.

-Similarly, another historic abode is the Kelly Griggs House Museum (311 Washington St.; 530-527-1129; http://www.visitredding.com/kelly-griggs-house-museum).
+Similarly, another historic abode is the Kelly Griggs House Museum (311 Washington St.; 530-527-1129).
 This mansion is a Victorian showplace built in the 1880s by sheepman Sidney Allen Griggs.
-His edifice sold to the Kelly family in the 1930s.
+Subsequently, his edifice sold to the Kelly family in the 1930s.
 Garbed mannequins live among the antique furnishings and paintings.
-One room is devoted to Ishi, the last of the Yahi Indians (discussed in the Lassen chapter).
+One room shares the story of Ishi, last of the Yahi Indians (discussed in my Lassen chapter).

 Free Tours of Shasta Dam

 Free tours of the dam are informative and interesting.
-To arrange a tour, contact the Visitor Center at 16349 Shasta Dam Blvd., Shasta Lake, CA 96019; 530/275-4463; https://www.usbr.gov/mp/ncao/docs/shasta-tour.pdf).
-A dozen competent providers of houseboats provide rentals around the lake.
+To arrange a tour, contact the Visitor Center at 16349 Shasta Dam Blvd., Shasta Lake, CA 96019; 530/275-4463).
+A dozen competent providers of houseboats rent boats around the lake.